morpho-matters/morpholib/docs/guides/basic-guide.md

 So far we've just been dealing with static figures.
 How do we animate them?

-Animation in morpho primarily takes the form of smooth interpolation between a starting figure and an ending figure over a certain duration.
+Animation in Morpho primarily takes the form of smooth interpolation between a starting figure and an ending figure over a certain duration.
 This process is called *tweening*.
 To set this up, we need to add a timeline to a figure.
-Once this is done, the figure is called an \emph{actor} (based on a loose analogy with a stage play).
-To see how this is done, let's take our old Point figure from before and turn it into an actor:
+Once this is done, the figure is called an *actor* (based on a loose analogy with a stage play).
+To see how this is done, let's take our old *Point* figure from before and turn it into an actor:

 ```python
 mypoint = morpho.grid.Point()